kjmerf/hello_cb_pro/README.md

 ## Loading data to the database

 We have a postgres database setup.
-To load data to the database, you need to setup the following environment variables:
+To load data into the database, you need to setup the following environment variables:
 ```PG_HOST```, ```PG_DATABASE```, ```PG_USER``` and ```PG_PASSWORD```.
 Then you can run:
 ```shell